 KakaoTalk is the most popular social networking app in South Korea.

-This mobile app gives users the possibility to send messages, make free WIFI phone calls, play games, share photos and videos and follow their favorite brands and artists.
-On a daily basis over 2.3 billion messages are being send and over 90% of Korean smartphone users use KakaoTalk.
-KakaoTalk is spreading its wings and is on its way to become a serious competitor for other social giants like Facebook, Twitter, Path and WhatsApp.
+This mobile app gives users the possibility to send messages, make free WIFI phone calls, play games, share photos, and videos and follow their favorite bands and artists.
+Daily over 2.3 billion messages are being sent and over 90% of Korean smartphone users use KakaoTalk.
+KakaoTalk is spreading its wings and is on its way to becoming a serious competitor for other social giants like Facebook, Twitter, Path, and WhatsApp.

 KakaoTalk also sells digital items like emoticons that users can add to their messages.
 Brands and artists can cooperate with Kakao to create their own set of emoticons and sell them to their fans.
 Profits will be shared between the brand and Kakao.
-Examples of this are emoticons of Kpop sensation Girls’s Generation and of course Psy has his own exclusive emoticons.
+Examples of this are emoticons of Kpop sensation Girls’ Generation and of course, Psy has his own exclusive emoticons.